glotzerlab/hoomd-blue/sphinx-doc/command-line-options.rst

     mpirun -n 8 python script.py

 All command line options apply to MPI execution in the same way as single process runs.

+Multi-GPU execution with NVLINK
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+You can run HOOMD on multiple GPUs in the same compute node that are connected with NVLINK.
+To find out if your node supports it, run

+    nvidia-smi -m topo

+If the GPUs *are* connected by NVLINK, launch HOOMD with

+    python script.py --gpu=0,1,2

+to execute on GPUs 0,1 and 2.
+For multi-GPU execution it is required that all GPUs have the same compute capability >= 6.0.
+Not all kernels are currently NVLINK enabled; performance may depend on the subset of features used.

+Multi-GPU execution with NVLINK may be combined with MPI parallel execution (see above).
+It is especially beneficial when further decomposition of the domain using MPI is not feasible or slower, but speed-ups are still possible.

 Automatic free GPU selection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^